Halstead, Kent: History

 The name Halstead is derived from the Old English hald (refuge, shelter) and stede (site, place), meaning 'safe place' or 'place of refuge'.
 The parish church is dedicated to St Margaret.
 Halstead Community Primary School is located in the village.

-Botanist and photographer Anna Atkins lived since 1841 to her death at Halstead Place, where she is buried.
+Botanist and photographer Anna Atkins lived since 1841 to her death at Halstead Place, where she is buried, Her father the gentleman and scientist John George Children also died at Halstead Place.
 Author Edith Nesbit spent some of her adolescence in Halstead during the 1870s and her book The Railway Children is thought to be based on her time living in a house, Halstead Hall, whose garden is about a mile and a half from the railway line.

 The parish is adjacent to Fort Halstead, a government defence research centre that is thought to have developed Britain's first atomic bomb.